ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/start.md

 }
 ```

-Finally, make sure all of our source is formatted properly.
+Finally, let's make sure all of our source is formatted properly:

 ```bash
 $ npx prettier --write src